petljaklab/pipeline/README.md

 ## Developer documentation

+### How the pipelines work

+These pipelines are intended to be as simple to execute as possible. `gateway()`,  a convenience function, exists to enable the quick accession of the endpoint of an analysis for a given entity (study/sample/run).
+For example, a call to `gateway()` for the FASTQ endpoint determines the appropriate source for the FASTQ files based on their entries in the `petljakdb`.
+Similarly, a `gateway()` call for the `MUTECT` endpoint should determine whether the samples are cell lines or patients, and thereby determine which module to use to satisfy the `MUTECT` endpoint.

+Overall, the `petljakdb` should store all the metadata required to handle how the pipelines are run.
+The pipeline framework should, therefore, utilize this information to reproducibly and consistently execute analyses on data entities in a generalizable fashion.

 ### To add a new pipeline:
 1. Create a new Snakefile module under `modules/`
 2. Modify `modules/db_deps.py` to include this new pipeline: